Summer Plantings for Florida Heat

 Who doesn’t love Sunflowers with their broad yellow faces and upright stature?
 The mammoth-sized ones will surely spark the imagination of any child and the smaller sprays can lend some unforgettable color.
 Dry them out and a multitude of seed-eating birds will come and enjoy them later!
 Cardinals especially like them or you could eat them yourself!

 Zinnias are tough and a favorite of pollinators.
 They come in a multitude of colors and can be easily started from seed.
 Butterflies and bees will gather in your yard just for the chance to drink their nectar.
 They range in many shades of color and should soon become one of your summer favorites.

 For the love of heat!
-Periwinkle also referred by some as Vinca thrive in the hot and even dry of Florida.
+Periwinkle also referred to by some as Vinca, thrive in hot and even dry Florida weather.
 Overwatering could be more detrimental than underwatering to one of Florida’s most drought-hardy summer annuals.
 Ranging in a multitude of colors.
 New garden store varieties have been created that make them even more resistant to Florida’s weather.
 Plant them in June using established plants then leave them alone.

 Referred to often as Moss rose or Purslane, Portulaca is a colorful summer annual that may act like a perennial in South Florida, where winters are milder.
 Other areas of Florida it might reseed.
 This ground-hugging succulent may be the most resistant to heat and drought than all of the above-listed plants.
 Coming in a multitude of colors, it creates dense mats of diversity in your summer planting.